Profession Calculators

 Net Irrigation = Crop Water Need - Effective Rainfall | Gross Irrigation = Net Irrigation / System Efficiency | Gallons = Acre-Inches x 27,154

-Crop water need is the total seasonal evapotranspiration requirement in inches.
-Effective rainfall is typically 75% of actual rainfall (accounting for runoff and deep percolation).
-Net irrigation is the deficit that must be supplied by the irrigation system.
-Gross irrigation divides by the system efficiency (expressed as a decimal) to account for water lost to evaporation, wind drift, and deep percolation during application.
-One acre-inch of water equals 27,154 gallons.
-Peak demand is calculated from the highest weekly water use rate (typically during tasseling for corn or pod fill for soybeans) and determines the required pumping capacity in gallons per minute (GPM).
+Crop water need is the total seasonal evapotranspiration requirement in inches, specific to each crop and climate zone.
+Effective rainfall is typically 70% to 80% of actual precipitation, accounting for runoff, deep percolation beyond the root zone, and evaporation.
+Net irrigation is the deficit that the irrigation system must supply.
+Gross irrigation divides by system efficiency to account for water lost during application: evaporation from sprinkler droplets, wind drift, deep percolation, and tailwater losses.
+One acre-inch equals 27,154 gallons.
+Peak demand is based on the maximum weekly crop water use rate (typically during pollination for corn) and determines the required pump capacity in GPM.

 Step-by-Step Example